 This new purpose built archive facility allows for the consolidation of all military archives material that is currently stored at a number of locations around the country into one new national facility.
 It provides secure storage of archive material for circa 70,000 archive boxes, plus providing for the storage of ‘special media’ material, such as videos, film reels, photographs, microfilm, etc., which require specific storage conditions.

-22km of Bruynzeel electronis mobile shelving
+22km of Bruynzeel electronic mobile shelving

-More than 22km of Bruynzeel Electronic Mobile shelving, which is designed to the highest international standards and provides an excellent storage environment, is installed over two storeys of this new building with links at two levels to an existing two-storey building of heritage value.
+More than 22km of Bruynzeel electronic mobile shelving, which is designed to the highest international standards and provides an excellent storage environment, is installed over two storeys of this new building with links at two levels to an existing two-storey building of heritage value.
 The latter was originally designed as a Barracks Hospital and constructed circa 1903.
 The Barracks Hospital has been sensitively refurbished to provide a library with reading rooms, administration areas, new feature entrance and ancillary facilities for public access to the facility.

-The Electronic Mobile shelving is over 4m high and is serviced by two WAV Machines so archive boxes which are at higher level can be picked safely and with ease.
+The electronic mobile shelving is over 4m high and is serviced by two WAV Machines so archive boxes which are at higher level can be picked safely and with ease.
 The mobile shelving is supplied with a remote control access via a wireless tablet which is connected to each WAV Machine.
 A router is installed at every static position to allow connection to the buildings wireless network.
 The user is able to open an aisle remotely or by using the Bruynzeel app loaded onto the user’s tablet.

-It is sympathetic to the existing buildings, which are of heritage value, and culturally as one of the flagship projects for the centenary of the 1916 Rising Commemorations, it provides a high class National Military Archive facility for both Department of Defence and Defence Forces’ material.
-The staff who will occupy this building have been highly complementary of the new facilities and of the benefits that it will bring them in their day-to-day work.
+I The staff who will occupy this building have been highly complementary of the new facilities and of the benefits that it will bring them in their day-to-day work.

-22km of storage shelves
+- 22km of storage shelves

-140,000kg’s of steel
+- 140,000kg’s of steel

-1,500 man hours of installation labour
+- 1,500 man hours of installation labour

-800kg’s loading capacity per bay
+- 800kg’s loading capacity per bay

-8,000kg’s loading per movable carriage
+- 8,000kg’s loading per movable carriage